11th North Carolina Infantry Regiment

 11th North Carolina Infantry Regiment (Bethel Regiment)

 11th Infantry Regiment was organized at Camp Mangum, near Raleigh, North Carolina, in March 1862.
-The nucleus of this unit was comprised of men with prior service in the 1st North Carolina Infantry Regiment, a.k.a Bethel Regiment.
+The nucleus of this unit was comprised of men with prior service in the 1st North Carolina Infantry Regiment, a.k.a.
+Bethel Regiment.
 Its members were from the counties of Mecklenburg, Burke, Bertie, Chowan, Orange, Lincoln, and Buncombe.
-Assigned to the Department of North Carolina, it fought at White Hall and then relocated to Virginia.
+Assigned to the Department of North Carolina, it fought at White Hall* and then relocated to Virginia.
 While in Virginia, the unit was assigned to General Pettigrew's, Kirkland's, and MacRae's Brigade, Army of Northern Virginia.
-It fought on many battlefields from Gettysburg to Cold Harbor, endured the hardships of the Petersburg trenches, and saw action around Appomattox.
+It fought on many battlefields from Gettysburg to Cold Harbor, endured the hardships of the Siege of Petersburg, and saw action around Appomattox.
 It lost over half of the 617 at Gettysburg, reported 15 casualties at Bristoe, and surrendered 8 officers and 74 men.
 The field officers were Colonels Collett Leventhorpe and William J. Martin, Lieutenant Colonels Francis W. Bird and William A. Owens, and Major Egbert A. Ross.

 Site search Web search